mlagisz/survey_EcoEvo_societies_DEI/README.md

 - We expect all project contributors to familiarise themselves and follow our [CODE OF CONDUCT](/CODE_OF_CONDUCT.md).
 - If you would like to comment on this project or provide suggestions to improve it, feel free to open an issue on GitHub or reach directly to us via email or a dedicated SORTEE (the Society for Open, Reliable, and Transparent Ecology and Evolutionary Biology, www.sortee.org) Slack channel (join SORTEE and get invited to their Slack workspace, then join channel #conf2024-h05-diversity-of-dei-committees-across-international-learned-societies.
 - Our main way of communicating is via emails and comments on shared Google Docs (used for data collection).
 We will email specific contributing instructions to the project participants, for the project tasks they sign up to.
-- We will provide clarifications and answer questions via email and dedicated Slack channel, as needed (so get in touch when you need help or explanations).
+- We will provide clarifications and answer questions via email and dedicated Slack channel, as needed (please get in touch when you need help or explanations).
 Please let us know when you are stuck or you do not have time to finish a given task, so we can find replacement and keep moving forward.
 - We periodically send you updates on the project progress.
 - All contributions to this project are voluntary.
-We will not proide financial renumaration for any contributions (we have no dedicated funding).
+We will not provide financial renumeration for any contributions (we have no dedicated funding).
 - You can withdraw from the project at any time.

 ## 🗺 Workflow